DM3D: Dynamic Mamba via Offset-Guided Feature Resampling for Point Cloud Understanding: Experiments

-\textbf{Few-shot Learning.} We conduct few-shot classification experiments following prior work \cite{PointMamba, Mamba3D, Point-BERT, Hymamba} to further validate the few-shot learning capability of DM3D.
-As shown in \cref{fewshot}, DM3D consistently outperforms other methods under the purely supervised setting, demonstrating strong feature learning capability.
-With pre-training, DM3D remains highly competitive, matching or surpassing Transformer-based methods, which highlights its robustness and generalization.
+With pre-training, DM3D further improves PB\_T50\_RS overall accuracy (OA) to $93.30\pm0.41\%$, surpassing recent counterparts including StruMamba3D \cite{strumamba3d}, Point-PQAE \cite{point-pqae} (Transformer-based, 89.6\%), and SAST \cite{SAST} (89.1\%).
+Across three runs, the standard deviations of the reported non-voting results range from 0.23 to 0.41 percentage points, indicating performance is relatively stable under the protocol.
+The gain is most pronounced on PB\_T50\_RS.
+Together with the improvements over the corresponding PointMamba \cite{PointMamba} and LFE-PointMamba \cite{LFE-PointMamba} models, this result indicates that changing the features aggregated within a fixed sequence can improve recognition when the original local context is unreliable.
+DM3D also uses fewer parameters than PCM \cite{PCM} and Point-PQAE \cite{point-pqae} in this table, while adding 0.1G FLOPs relative to Mamba3D \cite{Mamba3D}.

+\paragraph{Few-shot learning} Following the standard N-way K-shot protocol and prior work \cite{PointMamba, Mamba3D, Point-BERT, Hymamba}, we evaluate the few-shot learning capability of DM3D on the ModelNetFewShot benchmark.
+As shown in Table~\ref{fewshot}, DM3D performs best among the compared methods in all four supervised-only settings.
+With pre-training, DM3D remains competitive but does not achieve the best results under the 10-shot settings, suggesting that its pretrained features require slightly more labeled data to adapt to downstream classification.
+As the number of labeled examples increases to 20 shots, DM3D benefits more clearly from the additional supervision and achieves its strongest relative result in the 10-way 20-shot setting.
+These results indicate that the pretrained DM3D representation transfers effectively to classification tasks with limited data.

-\textbf{Part Segmentation.} ShapeNetPart \cite{ShapeNet} contains 50 part categories across 16 object classes.
-We adopt 2048 input points without normals, and the segmentation head follows a PointNet++-like \cite{pointnet2} design that extracts features from the 2nd, 4th, and 6th encoder layers. \cref{partseg} shows that ShapeNetPart is extremely challenging, and even state-of-the-art methods only marginally improve compared to each other.
-With pre-training, DM3D achieves 84.6\% Cls.mIoU and 86.2\% Ins.mIoU.
-This surpasses the PointMamba baseline by 0.2\% and matches or slightly outperforms recent methods such as Mamba3D \cite{Mamba3D} and Point-PQAE \cite{point-pqae}, validating that our deformable mechanism strengthens SSMs in capturing fine-grained geometric details.
-Visual results are provided in the Appendix.
+\paragraph{Part segmentation} ShapeNetPart \cite{ShapeNet} contains 50 part categories across 16 object classes.
+We use 2048 input points without normals, and adopt a PointNet++-style \cite{PointNet2, PointMamba} segmentation head that aggregates features from the 4th, 8th, and 12th encoder layers.
+With pre-training, DM3D achieves 84.8\% mIoU$_C$ and 86.7\% mIoU$_I$, as reported in Table~\ref{partseg}.
+It outperforms PointMamba by 0.7 and 0.4 percentage points in mIoU$_I$ and mIoU$_C$, respectively, and achieves comparable or slightly better performance than recent methods, including Point-PQAE \cite{point-pqae}, StruMamba3D \cite{strumamba3d}, LFE-PointMamba \cite{LFE-PointMamba} and CloudMamba \cite{CloudMamba}.
+Overall, the results demonstrate the effectiveness of DM3D for fine-grained point cloud part segmentation.
+Fig.~\ref{fig:partseg} provides qualitative comparisons with PointMamba and the ground truth.

+Fig.~\ref{fig:partseg} presents qualitative segmentation results for eight representative ShapeNetPart categories.
+Both PointMamba and DM3D capture the major semantic parts and produce predictions that are largely consistent with the ground-truth annotations.
+In “Motorbike” cases, DM3D exhibits slightly cleaner local predictions, although the overall differences between the two methods are relatively subtle.
+See Appendix for more detailed visual comparison.